-With this challenge, we want to capture your story about your multiple identity and thus to reframe the conversation about belonging.
+With this challenge, we want to capture your story about your multiple identify and thus to reframe the conversation about belonging.

 If you want to be a part of the challenge before March 1, reach out to Karinia Lee, CE, NZ Asian Leaders and Priti Garude, Marketing and Communications Manager, NZ Asian Leaders.